 The persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on students.
-These may include interactions that bevond child's are а developmental capability. well as as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
+These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
-It may involve serious bullying (including cyber people • bullying), causing children/young frequently to feel frightened or in danger, or the exploitation or corruption of children/young people.
-Some level of emotional abuse is • involved in all types of maltreatment of a child, though it may occur alone.
+It may involve serious bullying (including cyber bullying), causing children/young people frequently to feel frightened or in danger, or the exploitation or corruption of children/young people.
+Some level of emotional abuse is involved in all types of maltreatment of a child, though it may occur alone.